 AEC Vice President and Allied Products Specialist Scott Abernathy Opens Up About his 34 Years with the company

-In 34 years of working at Advanced Equipment Company, Vice President and Allied Products Specialist Scott Abernathy has worn a lot of hats.
+In 34 years of working at Advanced Equipment Company (AEC), Vice President and Allied Products Specialist Scott Abernathy has worn a lot of hats.
 The son of owner Larry Abernathy, Scott began in the warehouse before earning his way up through the company to his current position.

 We sat down with Scott to discuss his history with the company, what it takes to be on the road for 16 years, and the secret formula that makes AEC the best place to go for material handling solutions.

-You’ve moved through a lot of roles with Advanced Equipment Company.
-Can you walk us through them all?
+You’ve moved through a lot of roles at AEC.
+Can you walk us through a few?

 I found that I missed the challenge of solving our client’s operational problems, so when the opportunity arose to get back into outside sales in Charlotte, I jumped right on it.
 I’m a very customer-oriented guy and like to be engaged, troubleshooting, and designing.

-I now am on the board of directors as well as wear the VP role, which basically means I handle the travel, trade shows, meetings and picking folks up at airports.
+I currently hold a position on the AEC board of directors as well as wear the VP role – which basically means I handle the travel, trade shows, meetings and picking folks up at airports.

-Was that what you envisioned when you started at AEC?
-Moving up through the company in that way?
+Where you’re at now – was that what you envisioned when you started at AEC?

 Not at all.
-But as you may have heard this from some of the other guys, once you start working at Advanced Equipment Company it’s such a good opportunity that almost everybody who’s ever joined the company has stayed.
-We’ve had several people retire recently who stayed on with us for decades.
+But as you may have heard, once you start working at AEC, it’s such a good opportunity that almost everybody who’s ever joined the company has stayed.
+We’ve had several people retire recently who have been with us for decades.